-The leadership in the Ministry of Health and Family has identified the reform of the hospital sector as a priority.
-It is less clear however whether the decision-makers understand the mechanisms that led to the current predicament, and if yes how are the policies that have been announced going to mitigate the situation.
+The previous administration had come to terms with the profligacy of the hospital sector, and accommodated their increased expenditure.
+The new leadership in the Ministry of Health (and Family) has identified the reform of the hospital sector as the priority.
+It is less clear whether the new decision-makers understand the mechanisms that led to the current predicament and if yes how are the policies that have been announced going to mitigate the situation.

 The main initiatives consist of changing the funding system to DRG (diagnosis groups), and partial privatisation.
 Theoretically, basing the funding on the case-mix rather than on actual costs would encourage hospitals to be more efficient.
 The problem is that DRG per se could lead to more efficient interventions, but not necessarily result in overall cost reduction.
 More important, the full implementation of DRG is a very complicated process, which is going to take years.
 That is proven by the experience in Hungary, the first CEE country to use this method.
 Therefore whatever benefits it will bring, DRG is not going to be a solution in the short term.
-These matters are going to be settled soon, as starting this year the DRG system has been introduced experimentally in a number of hospitals.

-Privatisation is a trickier matter.
+Privatisation is a tricky matter.
 Whether this means outsourcing of some services, or even privatisation of 'hotel' services, it will improve efficiency.
 Partial privatisation of hotel facilities however bears the risk of part of the costs of these private facilities being passed to the public section of the hospital.
 A much better alternative would be outright privatisation of whole hospitals (or creating new private hospitals out of scratch).